Indezine Logo

 Explore our PowerPoint Keyboard Shortcuts and Sequences Ebook that is updated for all PowerPoint versions.

-2. With the slides selected, click the down-arrow within the New Slide button, as shown highlighted in red within Figure 2, below.
-Within the resultant drop-down menu, select the Duplicate Selected Slides option, as shown highlighted in blue within Figure 2.
+2. With the desired slides selected, access the Home tab of the Ribbon.
+Then, click the drop-down arrow on the New Slide button, as highlighted in red within Figure 2, below.
+From the resulting menu, choose the Duplicate Selected Slides option, highlighted in green in Figure 2.

-Figure 3: Duplicate Slide option within the right-click contextual menu
+Figure 3: Duplicate slide via right-click contextual menu

 Save your presentation often.